 Here are a few different things you can post to social media:

-2. Your own opinion or stance on industry news – Do you have a relatively strong opinion or counter-argument to a news story?
-You can open the debate up and share your two cents with your followers.
 For example, say you’re a company that specializes in nutrient supplementation and there’s an article doing the rounds about combating malnutrition in developing-world countries.
 You could use this to show how supplementing nutrients in crops can greatly benefit people who receive aid.

 PRO TIP: If you’re unsure what content to share or what tone to take – spy on your competitors’ social media for ideas.